 It is outside the scope of this essay to scrutinize the feasibility of the technological utopias and eschatologies propounded by Kuhlmann, Kurzweil, or Williams and Srnicek.
 It must suffice here to summarize their success or lack thereof: Kuhlmann’s attempts to automate his own permutational poetry with a “permutation wheel” only succeeded on paper, not in reality.[16]
 Kurzweil’s Singularity is founded on greatly simplified notions of intelligence and cognition (and therefore not shared by the AI scientific community at large) while the much-reported recent breakthroughs in AI concern only one field and application of AI: pattern recognition through deep learning neural network processing of large data sets.
 Finally, hopes of obsoleting work through automation ignore the massive ecological footprint and massive amount of maintenance labor that is necessary to keep systems running: materials and energy supply for running robots and computer networks, periodic necessary renewal of fiber optics, and the massive amount of work necessary for software maintenance.
 The complexities of providing housing, food and health for a growing world population in times of shrinking natural resources are not even considered.
-All techno-utopian visions willfully ignore the real-life crapularity (as opposed to the singularity) of systems malfunctioning, being riddled with construction flaws, being hacked and getting “wildly out of control”;[17] serious issues of today’s computer technology, which have not been solved but have worsened the more complex the designs and networks of hardware and software have become.
+All techno-utopian visions willfully ignore the real-life crapularity (as opposed to the Singularity) of systems malfunctioning, being riddled with construction flaws, being hacked and getting “wildly out of control”;[17] serious issues of today’s computer technology, which have not been solved but have worsened the more complex the designs and networks of hardware and software have become.

 Leaving these issues aside, the same leitmotifs reappear in the different historical periods and discourses from utopian Lullism to utopian accelerationism: automation and computation as forces that are expected to revolutionize knowledge, cognition, and labor; and the creation of new classes of project developers, from the polymaths, project makers, and prophets of the seventeenth century to startup companies, artists, activists, writers, and techno evangelists in the twentieth and twenty-first centuries.